 All parts are provided with protective covers, for protecting the lining against dirt and mechanical damages by handling and storage and for holding down the flanges.
 The protective covers should only be removed immediately before assembly!

 The tightening torques are valid for lightly oiled/grease screws at normal temperature and are laid out for a slight flow of the lining in order to achieve an effective sealing.
-A further increase in the psecified torques does not necessarily lead to a better seliang, but may lead to a deformation of the flare.
+A further increase in the specified torques does not necessarily lead to a better sealing, but may lead to a deformation of the flare.

-With the exception of blind flanges, reducing flanges as well as spacers “Form G”, all PTFE parts have vent holes with a diameter of 3 mm.
-These vent holes serve for testing the tightness after the production as well as leakage indicator during operation.
-During the assembly care should be taken to avoid that the vent holes are closed by paint or by the insulation.
+With the exception of blind flanges, reducing flanges and G shaped spacers, all PTFE parts have vent holes with a diameter of approx. 3 mm.
+These are used for leak testing after production as well as leakage indication during operation.
+When installing, make sure that they are not blocked by paint or insulation.
 For environmental reasons or other regulations, these holes can be closed.
-In this case, the manufacturer excludes any warranty for damages incurred.
+In this case, the manufacturer excludes any warranty for damage resulting from this.

-Pressure-Temperature Resistance of Components according to DIN 2848 + 2874/strong>
+Pressure-Temperature Resistance of Components according to DIN 2848 + 2874

 The maximum thermal endurance amounts to 230°C. The allowable pressure in bar(g) above 120°C can be derived linearly from the values mentioned below.